esteevanderwalt/TwitterAnalysis/TweetInfo/TweetCorpusInfo.md

 Connection success: TRUE

 ##Pull data from the database
-We will only pull the data for one user to understand the structure and content initially
+We will pull the full corpus but selective fields for analysis due to memory limitation

 ```r